 From Table 2 we see that MM-SR1gen is more efficient for solving these applications from MINPACK-2 collection, each of them with 40,000 variables.
-For solving all these applications MM-SR1gen needs 316.61 seconds, while MM-BFGS needs 820.80 seconds, i.e. MM-SR1gen is 2.60 times faster than MM-BFGS.
+For solving all these applications MM-SR1gen needs 316.61 seconds, while MM-SR1 needs 10613.58 seconds, and MM-BFGS needs 820.80 seconds.
+In other words, MM-SR1gen is 33.52 times faster than MM-SR1 and MM-SR1gen is 2.60 times faster than MM-BFGS.
 It is worth showing that for solving all these applications MM-SR1gen does not use the negative gradient in any iteration.
-This is in sharp contrast with MM-BFGS which out of 19727 iterations for solving all five applications, in exactly 16124 iterations (i.e. 81.73%) the negative gradient was used.
+This is in sharp contrast with MM-SR1 and MM-BFGS.
+In case of MM-SR1 out of 229211 iterations in exactly 825 iterations (i.e. 0.35%) the negative gradient was used.
+For MM-BFGS out of 19727 iterations for solving all five applications, in exactly 16124 iterations (i.e. 81.73%) the negative gradient was used.

-Both these algorithms, MM-SR1gen and MM-BFGS, are memory-less, i.e. they do not accumulate the information from iteration to iteration.
+Both these algorithms, MM-SR1gen, MM-SR1 and MM-BFGS, are memory-less, i.e. they do not accumulate the information about Hessian from iteration to iteration.
 They use the same initialization and exactly the same implementation of the Wolfe line search conditions (5).
 The differences are in the formula for the search direction computation.
-Observe that the search direction corresponding to MM-SR1gen (18), based on the generalized secant equation (11), is obtained from the memory-less inverse SR1 method (17) which involves the scalar parameter γ , updated at every iteration as in (19).
-On the other hand, the search direction corresponding to MM-BFGS (23), based on the secant equation (6), is obtained from the memory-less BFGS method (22).
-Therefore, in contrast to MM-BFGS, the proposed memory-less inverse SR1 method (17) accumulates information from an unlimited number of past iterations without storing any history.
-This is the reason why the memory-less SR1 method with generalized secant equation is more efficient and more robust versus the memory-less BFGS method.
+Observe that the search direction corresponding to MM-SR1gen (22), based on the generalized secant equation (15), is obtained from the memory-less inverse SR1 method (21) which involves the scalar parameter γ_k , updated at every iteration as in (23).
+On the other hand, the search direction corresponding to MM-SR1 (14), based on the secant equation (6), is obtained from the memory-less SR1 method (13).
+Similarly, the search direction corresponding to MM-BFGS (27), based on the secant equation (6), is obtained from the memory-less BFGS method (26).
+Therefore, in contrast to MM-SR1 and MM-BFGS, the proposed memory-less inverse SR1 method (21) accumulates information from an unlimited number of past iterations without storing any history.
+This is the reason why the memory-less SR1 method with generalized secant equation is more efficient and more robust versus the memory-less SR1 or the memory-less BFGS methods.

-8 Conclusions
+9 Conclusions

 The memory-less SR1 method with generalized secant equation prove to be one of the best quasi-Newton method for solving large-scale unconstrained optimization problems.
 This method involved two ingredients: the memory-less technique and the generalized secant equation.
-By memory-less technique the formula for updating the Hessian, at every iteration, instead of using the approximation to the Hessian from the previous iteration uses the identity matrix.
+By the memory-less technique in the formula for updating the Hessian, at every iteration, instead of using the approximation to the Hessian from the previous iteration the identity matrix is used.
 The generalized secant equation, used in this method, is derived from the requirement that the quadratic model of the minimizing function with scaled approximation to the Hessian should match the gradient of the minimizing function at the latest two iterations.
 The convergence of the algorithm is proved under the classical assumptions.
-Comparisons for solving a large class of unconstrained optimization problems with different structures and complexities, and large-scale applications from MINPACK-2 collection showed that the memory-less SR1 method with generalized secant equation is more efficient and more robust than the memory-less BFGS method and than the BFGS from CONMIN.
-The advantage of memory-less SR1 with generalized secant equation over the memory-less BFGS method is that the formula for updating the inverse Hessian of this method, accumulate information from an unlimited number of past iterations without storing any history of iterations.
-In contrast, memory-less BFGS method doesn't accumulate any information from the past iterations.
+Comparisons for solving a large class of unconstrained optimization problems with different structures and complexities, and large-scale applications from MINPACK-2 collection showed that the memory-less SR1 method with generalized secant equation is more efficient and more robust than the memory-less SR1, than the memory-less BFGS method and than the BFGS from CONMIN.
+The advantage of the memory-less SR1 with generalized secant equation over the memory-less SR1 and over the memory-less BFGS method is that the formula for updating the inverse Hessian of this method, accumulate information from an unlimited number of past iterations without storing any history of iterations.